 In 2009, California passed AB 119 into law prohibiting insurers from gender rating, or charging differential premiums based on gender for contracts issued, amended, or renewed on or after January 1, 2011.
-AB 1825 would have the same general effective date as the gender rating ban.
-Thus, the combined effect of both AB 1825 and the gender rating ban would be to spread the risk for women and women who may use maternity services more evenly across the individual CDI-regulated market.
-Therefore, the premium and cost calculations in this report assume all gender-rated policies will be converted to gender-neutral pricing prior to the implementation of AB 1825.
+The combined effect of both AB 185 and the gender rating ban would be to spread the risk for women and women who may use maternity services more evenly across the individual CDI-regulated market.